cfirmo33/cabify-challenge/go/README.md

 ## Disclaimer

 Last time I wrote Go code was in ~2012.
-And it was just a little prototype I never ended because Go runtime didn't met the requirements (I needed to embed it in a C++ process as a DLL plugin, and that was not possible at that time).
+And it was just a little prototype I never ended because Go runtime didn't meet the requirements (I needed to embed it in a C++ process as a DLL plugin, and that was not possible at that time).
 So, I have almost no experience in the language.
 Fortunately, Go is so simple and the concepts behind it ([corutines][2], [CSP][4], [structural typing][3])